Anivia Build Guide by Henry4Athene

 What's the deal with Rod of Ages?

-- gives health, mana, and 80 AP (at full potential, doesn't give that much right away). already gives health and mana so to upgrade to would only give some extra AP.
+- gives health, mana, and 80 AP (at full potential, doesn't give that much right away). catalyst the protector already gives health and mana so to upgrade to would only give some extra AP.

 - Damage is not the problem for anivia during that phase of the game and she should focus on getting more mana to use to farm